Please read these terms and conditions (“Terms”) carefully. They contain important information regarding your application to study with us.

-Alternatively you can pay by debit/credit card or cash/cheque at the Finance offices at the Birmingham and London campuses.
+Alternatively you can pay by debit/credit card at the Finance offices at the Birmingham and London campuses.
 Please note that we may require you to provide photo identification at the time that you make such payment.
-This identification should either be a passport or student ID card which we will copy and attach to your application.
+This identification should either be a passport or student ID card (if applicable) which we will copy and attach to your application.

 We are committed to assisting you in your studies wherever possible.
 If you are experiencing unforeseen financial difficulties in paying your Tuition Fees you must contact the Finance team for support and advice as soon as possible.

-In certain circumstances we may agree that you can pay a portion of your Tuition Fees in instalments.
+c) In certain circumstances we may agree that you can pay the remaining tuition fees by an instalment plan.
 This is a formal process and both you and we have to agree in writing to the schedule and amount of payments under any instalment plan.
-Where an instalment plan is agreed and where practicable we will notify you of the dates on which instalment payments must be made, and the amounts of those instalments, at least 7 working days before the first instalment payment is due.
+Please note, any failure to meet the payments in the instalment plan, will result in the plan being revoked.

 Where an instalment plan has been agreed payment of Tuition Fees must be made either by recurring card payment or direct debit.
 You must ensure that we have all direct debit or recurring card payment information before registration/enrolment week.

 Please be aware that in the event of a default on an instalment payment the full balance of the Tuition Fees is immediately due and payable.
 In such circumstances we cannot offer any further instalment plans and we can apply the sanctions for non-payment.

 Payment of tuition fees can be made by setting up a RCP plan using a credit/debit card.
 You must contact the student finance office if your card details change or your card expires whilst the instalment plan is active.

 Please note that you must have an eligible UK bank or building society account operating the DD scheme in order to set up a DD plan.
 A DD mandate form must be completed by the account holder and sent to the student finance office.